 Extending Wireless Access Around The House

-If you do not have any Powerline adapters yet: The best solution is to buy a Powerline Wireless-N Extender Kit – an example kit from Amazon is shown below:
+If you do not have any Powerline adapters yet: The best solution is to buy a Powerline Wireless-N Extender Kit.

-Once both adapters are plugged in – internet access will be provided to the wireless-N extender adapter and it will also create a new wireless network that you can connect to with your wireless devices.
+Once both adapters are plugged in – internet access will be provided to the extender adapter and it will also create a new wifi network that you can connect to with your laptop or phone.

 If you already have the standard starter kit (2 standard ethernet/wired Powerline adapters):

 The best solution is to buy a cheap wireless-N router designed for cable internet connections.
 You would connect the second Powerline adapter via ethernet cable to the cable wireless router, then set up the cable router to provide a new wifi network to connect to – effectively you are using the second Powerline adapter to take the place of a cable modem in providing internet through to the cable router – if you need help setting up the router see set up a cable wireless router.

 Manufacturers recommend that ALL Powerline adapters should be plugged directly into a wall power socket (not an extension lead or surge protector) to prevent any interference from other attached electrical devices.
 And as the adapters are bulkier than a standard plug, make sure you have enough space around the wall socket to plug it in.

 What If I Want More Than 1 Ethernet/Wired Device Connected?